bennycheung/bennycheung.github.io/_posts/2020-09-13-deep-textual-knowledge-engineering.md

 Plato wrote books and put words into Socrates mouth.
 ```

-> NOTE: We shall use a more intense HIPAA compliance document after this starter example.
+> NOTE: We shall use a more intense HIPAA regulations document after this starter example.

 The following sections will describe each step of the workflow shown in the DeepRank system architecture diagram,
 * (0) Starting Stanford CoreNLP Server